n-mo92/nm_forest_thesis/scrapy_setup_info.md

 #### Step 3: Download spiders from Wiki4CES repo
-Next you need to add the scrapy "spiders" (the processes which crawl and scrape information from the web) as .py scripts to the directory wikiloc_scrapy/wikiloc_scrapy/spiders.
+Next you need to add the scrapy "spiders" (the processes which crawl and scrape information from the web) as .py scripts to the directory [wikiloc_scrapy/wikiloc_scrapy/spiders/](wikiloc_scrapy/wikiloc_scrapy/spiders/).
 Basically, the .py scripts from the achaiallah-hub repo need to be saved in this directory.

 **IMPORTANT** These are the steps I followed initially, however I have since made changes to the original spiders, some of which are specific to my work, and some of which are **necessary to scrape the data properly (namely updates to xpath expressions and to adapt to other changes in the website structure)**.
-In this case it would perhaps make sense to use the information below, but instead copy/clone the updated spiders from my repo (extract_link.py, extract_link_large.py and wikiloc_track.py) in /wikiloc_scrapy/wikiloc_scrapy/spiders/.
+In this case it would perhaps make sense to use the information below, but instead copy/clone the updated spiders from my repo: [extract_link.py](wikiloc_scrapy/wikiloc_scrapy/spiders/extract_link.py), [extract_link_large.py](wikiloc_scrapy/wikiloc_scrapy/spiders/extract_link_large.py) and [wikiloc_track.py](wikiloc_scrapy/wikiloc_scrapy/spiders/wikiloc_track.py).

 In Anaconda Prompt: